halfflat/arblang-draft/outline/arblang-proposal.md

 A _comparison-expr_ of the form `expr₁ op expr₂` where `op` is not `==` nor `≠` is well-defined iff `expr₁` and `expr₂` have the same quantity type.
 The comparison operators `≥`, `>`, `≤`, `<` respect the usual ordering on real numbers, after applying any requisite scaling to equate units.

 When a _comparison-expr_ `expr₁ op expr₂` compares two terms of the same quantity type which may carry an offset value from a non-zero based unit, the value is equivalent to `expr₁ - expr₂ op zero` where `zero` is a zero-valued quantity of the same type as `expr₁`.
-See _Offset value arithmetic_ below.
+See [Offset units](#offset-units) below.

 A _boolean-expr_ may not involve any boolean or comparison operations, and be equivalently parsed as an algebraic expression.
 In this instance, its type and value is the same as if it were parsed directly as an algebraic expression.